bmaunde/guidelines/Guidelines/SAP Commerce Guidelines.md

  - Services
  - Data

-It follows then that integr
+It follows then that a request must flow through these layers in the order they are specified in above.
+Layer intergrity must be preserved.
+This means that the UI layer should not call

 ### Extensions
 Extensions are specialised modules.
 They must represent a set of functionality; whether business, system or infrastructure.